amitsaha/python-monitoring-talk/opensource-com-article/article.md

 ## Integrating monitoring in your Python application

-There are two components involved in integrating monitoring into your Python applications (See figure):
+There are two components involved in integrating monitoring into your Python applications:

 * Update your application to calculate and report metrics
 * Setup a monitoring infrastructure to house your application's metrics and allow queries to be made against them